Take care of roses

 Partial shade is tolerated by some shrub and landscape rose varieties, but they exhibit less bloom production.
 When you have more shady areas, then you should consider plants that grow well in the shade, and then use the roses in areas that have more sunlight.

-Step 6: Rose Landscape Uses
+Rose Landscape Uses

 Use Roses in your landscape to provide beautiful focal areas, hedges or combined flower beds.
 The grouping of rose varieties with different heights and textures will lead to a variety.

-Plant companion plants to keep away pests such as lavender or catmint, to match rose flowers.
+Plant companion plants to keep away pests, such as lavender or catmint, to match rose flowers.

 Conclusion